sefinek24/is-discord-invite/README.md

 ### `online(message)`
 Checks for valid Discord invitation links in the provided text and fetches invitation data.

-- `text` (string): The input text to search for Discord invitation links.
+- `message` (string): The input text to search for Discord invitation links.

 > **Returns** (object): A Promise that resolves to an object with invitation data.